zzningxp/flask-image-retrieval/README.md

   - `protobuf`, `glog`, `gflags`  and so on
 ###Configure Caffe
 Configure the build by copying and modifying the example `Makefile.config` for your setup.
-Uncomment the relevant lines accoding to your anaconda python. uncomment to build without `GPU` support
+Uncomment the relevant lines accoding to your anaconda python.
+Uncomment to build without `GPU` support
 ```bash
 CPU_ONLY := 1
 ```
-if you're using `OpenCV 3`, set as below
+If you're using `OpenCV 3`, configure as below
 ```bash
 OPENCV_VERSION := 3
 OPENCV_INCLUDE := /Your/Anaconda/Path/pkgs/opencv3-3.1.0-py27_0/include